Types of Digital Signature: AES, QES, SES, explained

 Qualified electronic signature (QES): For highly regulated transactions.

+In its report, the group concludes that qualified electronic signatures (QESs) 'are capable of fulfilling the same objectives as physical witnessing and attestation'.
 A QES offers the highest level of trust through a face-to-face ID verification process by a Qualified Trust Service Provider - which may be from either the UK or EU – and the resulting digital certificate created with an electronic signature device.

 This process unquestionably establishes the validity of the signature process, to the extent that a QES is considered the legal equivalent of a wet signature under UK law.
 There are many QES examples in Europe.
 In the UK, GOV.UK Verify is a QES-enabled service.
 Depending on your needs and your location, you can choose DocuSign or a trusted third-party partner to handle the ID verification and issue the digital certificate for the QES.
 Depending on the country, DocuSign also supports QES signatures for “signer-held” digital certificates issued by a trusted Certificate Authority, installed in devices such as smart cards, USB drives or on their personal computer.

 If your business has legal requirements to use one of these digital signature types, take a closer look at our Standards-Based Signatures solutions.
 Reach out to our expert Sales team, who can set up a free 30-day trial so you can try it out for yourself.